BryanWend/DemoKitMappingTool/README.md

 ## Goal

-Create an easy tool that maps out the insides of a Pelican 1510 case for consistent recreation of physical demonstration units
+Create an easy tool that maps out the insides of a Pelican 1510 case for consistent recreation of physical units.

 ### Additional Notes